Community Solar: What You Should Know

 The approach calculates a variable charge based on power generation supplied to the grid.
 It has been implemented for community and smaller commercial solar and wind producers up to 25 MW capacity.
 The adjustments were meant to promote more community projects, lower access barriers for smaller renewable energy producers and guarantee councils receive enough money to support local services.

-Community solar programs and projects in Australia
+Examples of community solar projects in Australia

 Hepburn community wind farm